schranz-search/schranz-search/integrations/spiral/README.md

     <img alt="Schranz Search Logo with a Seal on it with a magnifying glass" src="https://avatars.githubusercontent.com/u/120221538?s=400&v=5" width="200" height="200">
 </div>

-<h1 align="center">Schranz Search SEAL <br /> Laravel Integration</h1>
+<h1 align="center">Schranz Search SEAL <br /> Spiral Integration</h1>

 <br />
 <br />

-Integration of the Schranz Search — Search Engine Abstraction Layer (SEAL) into Laravel.
+Integration of the Schranz Search — Search Engine Abstraction Layer (SEAL) into Spiral.

 > **Note**:
 > This is part of the `schranz-search/schranz-search` project create issues in the [main repository](https://github.com/schranz-search/schranz-search).